owulveryck/owulveryck.github.io/content/post/20231016-chatgpt-next-gen-platform.md

 ![](/assets/chatgpt-platform-illustration_small.png)

 ### Rationale
-With my colleague [Nicolas](https://www.linkedin.com/in/nicolasgutierrez/), we conducted the exercise to create a top (Wardley) map for this need.
+With my colleague [Nicolas](https://www.linkedin.com/in/nicolasgutierrez/), we conducted the exercise to create a (Wardley) map for this need.
 The fundamental requirement is about finding a good.
 Given Nicolas's background in knowledge graphs and semantic search, we initially explored how these elements could address the use-case.
 Subsequently, we considered the potential role of personal assistants in this context.